 7. Cleaning up Debian 10 Obsolete Packages

-In the above tutorial, you learned how to upgrade Debian 10 Buster to Debian 11 Bullseye.
-Now you can enjoy the latest packages and hardware support that is provided by the latest Debian release.
+The above tutorial taught you how to upgrade Debian 10 Buster to Debian 11 Bullseye.
+Now you can enjoy the latest packages and hardware support provided by the latest Debian release.

 We have tried to make this tutorial as simple as possible.
 Thanks for using it.